gvwilson/thirdbit/src/fiction/iffy/index.md

 but soon the ground began to rise more steeply.
-Their boots crunched on gravel as the tundra gave way to bare rock exposed by retreating ice a century ago but not yet colonized by anything bigger stubborn clumps of cottongrass.
+Their boots crunched on gravel as the tundra gave way to bare rock exposed by retreating ice a century ago but not yet colonized by anything bigger than stubborn clumps of cottongrass.

 They finally reached a slope so steep that the musk ox paused, grumbled to each other,